farmergreg/kinesis-advantage-2/windows.md

 2. Once the keyboard has created a new hotkey layout, that .txt file must be "conditioned" via any onboard programming command **before it can be direct edited** by accessing the v-drive.
-The simplest way to condition a new layout file is to just toggle thumb key modes immediately after creating it (the layout file to be condition must be active).
+The simplest way to condition a new layout file is to just toggle thumb key modes immediately after creating it (the layout file to be conditioned must be active).
 Then you can access the v-drive and direct-edit the hotkey layout file or cut and paste another person's remaps/macros as normal.